m-yosefpor/enhancements/enhancements/ingress/bind-options.md

 ### Goal

-Enable cluster administrators to configure IngressControllers which use "HostNetwork" endpoint publishing strategy with the bindings for the following ports:
+Enable cluster administrators to run multiple set of IngressControllers on the same node with "HostNetwork" endpoint publishing strategy, by configuring the bindings for the following ports:
 - HTTP
 - HTTPS
-- SNI
-- NoSNI
 - Stats

 ### Non-Goals

 1. Enabling cluster administrators to configure custom ports on IngressControllers that use any endpoint publishing strategy other than "HostNetwork".
+2. Enabling cluster administrators to configure custom ports on IngressControllers for `SNI` and `NO_SNI`.

+The reasons for number 2 to be a non-goal are:

+- The sysadmin’s goal is really only to configure alternative ports for 80/443/1936 and to be able to point an external LB to these ports.
+- Requiring the sysadmin to configure these additional ports would mean we would need additional documentation to explain why the sysadmin needed to care about something that is really an implementation detail of the HAProxy configuration.
+(And this internal implementation detail could conceivably change, in which case the API would become cruft.)
+- The larger API surface comes with an increased risk of misconfiguration and port conflicts that an automated solution could prevent.
+- Requiring 5 ports instead of just 3 reduces scalability for users who want to run a large number of host-network router pods on the same node.
+- Requiring HAProxy-specific configuration makes migration to another proxy (such as Contour) less straightforward.

 ## Proposal